From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Discussion

-\paragraph{Key transitions are complex} Key transitions are deceptively complex, and our results suggest that they represent an area that needs further study.
-The anatomy of key transitions in the wild shows a great deal of diversity in the different ways that zone administrators are effectuating them.
-This diversity has often not conformed to those prescriptions set down in RFCs, but is that a problem of the zone owners (and their software), or with the standards?
-Based on the $\approx$18~million transitions that we observed in this work, a more foundational question arises: are operators' practices exposing correctable security problems or are their implementations displaying insights that should be ingested---similar to Continuous Improvement paradigm~\cite{deming1982out}, which has been applied recently in other areas~\cite{bhuiyan2005overview}?
-This question serves as an additional motivation for the behavior-based classification approach (described in Section~\ref{sec:methodology}).
-We believe that defining an anatomy and measuring related features may serve as a rigorous framework that can be used to establish a sound feedback loop between standardization and measurable operational practice.
+\paragraph{Key transitions are complex} The anatomy of key transitions in the wild shows a large diversity in the different ways that zone administrators are deploying them.
+This diversity has often not conformed to those prescriptions set down in RFCs, but is that a problem of the zone owners (and their software) or with the standards?
+Based on the $\approx$18~million transitions that we observed in this work, a more foundational question arises: Are operator practices exposing correctable security problems or are their implementations displaying insights that should be ingested---similar to the Continuous Improvement paradigm~\cite{deming1982out}, which has been applied recently in other areas~\cite{bhuiyan2005overview}?
+This question serves as an additional motivation for the behavior-based classification approach we described in Section~\ref{sec:methodology}.
+We believe that defining an anatomy and measuring related features can serve as a rigorous methodology, which may give rise to a sound feedback loop between standardization and operational practice.